Nonlinear Stability of Static N\'eel Walls in Ferromagnetic Thin Films: Preliminaries and main result

-In bulk materials, there exists a one-dimensional optimal path connecting antipodal magnetization states known as the Bloch wall.
+In bulk materials and up to translations, there exists a one-dimensional optimal path connecting antipodal magnetization states known as the Bloch wall.
 Bloch walls are such that $m_1=0$ and the transition is perpendicular to the transition axis.
-In this case, the magnetization $\bm$ is divergence-free free and the stray field energy vanishes.
-Under this condition, there exist explicit dynamic solutions in the bulk, where under an applied field $\bh = H {\bf e}_2$ the magnetization rotates to develop a $m_1$ component.
-This component implies a rotation of the other magnetization components advancing the domain wall \cite{HuSch98, Melc04}.
+In this case, the magnetization $\bm$ is divergence-free and the stray field energy vanishes.
+Now, for an applied external magnetic field $\bh = H {\bf e}_2$ the landscape changes because under the same initial conditions, explicit dynamic solutions are found and they show that the magnetization $\bm$ rotates to develop a non-vanishing $m_1$ component.
+The latter component implies a rotation of the other magnetization components advancing the domain wall \cite{HuSch98, Melc04}.